Home

 • Most camera's come with a “hot shoe” for a flash attachment.
 They also come with a threaded hole in the bottom for a tripod attachment.
 I mention it here so that you make sure the one you're looking at has them.

 • Lens adaptability.
 Newer models are coming less and less frequently with the ability to add a lens filter.
-I suppose this is another way to get you to purchase the more expensive Digital SLR camera that usually has this capability.
+I suppose this is another way to get you to purchase the more expensive Digital SLR camera that usually always has this capability.

 Let me show you exactly what I'm referring to.
 See the photo below?